polyverse/LocalRepo/Ubuntu-1604.md

         ```

 7. If you are on a new, vanilla client that does not yet have the required packages installed:
-    * Install any packages that are needed using standard
+    * Install any packages that are needed using the standard installation command
         ```sh
         apt-get install <package_name>
         ```